Fragile European auto rebound rewards new models

 European market leader Volkswagen and General Motors (GM.N) also outpaced the broader expansion with respective gains of 5.7 percent and 6.2 percent.

-Within the VW group total, sales at the premium Audi division shrank 0.5 percent, while rival BMW (BMWG.DE) rose just 0.3 percent.
-Both trailed an 8.5 percent gain for Daimler's Mercedes-Benz division on the popularity of new models like the CLA compact.
+Within the VW group total, sales of the premium Audi division shrank 0.5 percent, while rival BMW (BMWG.DE) rose just 0.3 percent, trailing an 8.5 percent gain for Daimler's Mercedes-Benz division, on the popularity of new models like the CLA compact.

-October's registrations increase was helped by positive contributions in all major European markets - including a 34 percent surge in Spain - with the exception of Italy.

-"Spain's increase is very positive," said Peter Fuss, a senior automotive specialist with Ernst & Young.
-"It's a sign that confidence in the euro zone is coming back."
+The pain did not ease for Italy's Fiat FIA.MI or PSA Peugeot Citroen (PEUP.PA), the European automakers worst hit by the six-year slump.

+Recent model launches by Paris-based Peugeot were not enough to prevent a further 0.7 percent sales decline in October, eroding the struggling French automaker's market share to 11 percent for the first 10 months from 11.8 percent in the year-earlier period.

-The Italian market's further 5.6 percent decline compounded the punishment for Fiat FIA.MI, which has slashed investment to ride out the crisis and pursue a buyout of 58.5 percent-owned Chrysler.
+Fiat continued to pay the price of an ageing model lineup - the result of Chief Executive Sergio Marchionne's decision to slash investment while riding out the crisis and pursuing a buyout of 58.5 percent-owned Chrysler.

-The group's ageing model lineup suffered a 7.3 percent drop in European sales, led by declines of 12.2 percent at Lancia and 34 percent at the Alfa Romeo brand, still awaiting a long-promised revival plan.
+Fiat's group sales fell 7.3 percent, sunk by declines of 3.5 percent at the namesake brand, 12.2 percent at Lancia and a 34 percent plunge for Alfa Romeo - still awaiting the start of a long-promised revival plan.

-While IHS Automotive forecasters expect a return to low Italian growth next year, Fiat-Chrysler's regional boss Alfredo Altavilla said this month he saw no recovery signs yet.

-Despite a 2.6 percent French market expansion and new model launches, Peugeot posted a further 0.7 percent regional sales decline - a worrying sign for the Paris-based carmaker as it struggles to halt losses threatening its independent survival.